 Making a planning application

-We are updating our planning application validation checklists to meet new national and local planning policies and good practice.
-A checklist helps you to send us the correct documents and fee - which helps us speed up the decision process.
+We are currently reviewing our local validation checklists to meet new national and local planning policies and good practice.
+The validation process checks that the correct planning application documents and fee have been sent in before a planning application can be determined.

 Please see below for information on how to make a planning application and how we process the application.